CodeforSouth/project_guide/docs/code_reviews.md

 # Code Review

+> The discipline of discussing your code with your peers.

 A guide for reviewing code and having your code reviewed.

 The technical how of doing a review on a pull-request can be found at [Github - Pull Request Reviews](https://help.github.com/articles/about-pull-request-reviews/).
 We can trust Github to keep their documentation up to date so no need to iterate the complete process here.

 Everyone
 --------